defenseunicorns/pepr/docs/040_pepr-tutorials/020_create-pepr-dashboard.md

     kubectl create -f https://raw.githubusercontent.com/prometheus-operator/prometheus-operator/main/bundle.yaml
     ```

-    This command creates the necessary Custom Resource Definitions that the Prometheus Operator will use.
+    This command creates in the `default` namespace the necessary Custom Resource Definitions that the Prometheus Operator will use.

-#### Apply the [RBAC configuration](../../dashboards/rbac.yaml) to your cluster

-    ```bash
-    kubectl apply -f rbac.yaml
-    ```

-    This sets up the necessary roles and permissions for the Prometheus Operator to function correctly.

 #### Apply the [Prometheus Operator deployment](../../dashboards/prometheus-operator.yaml) to your cluster